 tag.

-[!IMPORTANT] Views rasterised using manual mode must not implement the raster tag.
+🚨 Important: Views rasterised using automatic mode must not implement the raster tag.

 Customising Rasterised Views